v3vishal/v3vishal/README.md

 ### Hi there 👋
+I am VishalVV!
+I love coding!

+I know - Discord.JS, JavaScript basics, Python basics.

+- 🔭 I’m currently working on Discord Bots
+- 🌱 I’m currently learning JavaScript and Discord.JS
+- 🤔 I’m looking for help with the above
+- 💬 Ask me about nothing as I am still a noob ;-;
+- 📫 How to reach me: Email - v3devrblx@gmail.com or vvvvishal2043@gmail.com
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: this fact is not fun
 <!--
 **VishalVV4H/VishalVV4H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.